-- Communicate directly with receiving organization for any additional partnership requirements between the source and destination partners. - Accept Dog Is My CoPilot transfer protocol (Appendix A) and advise Dog Is My CoPilot of specific state requirements for animal transport. - Use positive language when speaking about the relationship, the source community and Dog Is My CoPilot. - Assign a point of contact for the relationship. - Work with Dog Is My CoPilot to routinely celebrate the program via communications and media.
+- Understand that throughout the process, effort should be made to enhance source agency standards.
+In particular, the receiving and source agencies should work together to create a plan for addressing the homeless pet issue in the community of origin.
+Ultimately, the source agency should benefit from the transport partnership. - Attest that animals will be sterilized either by the source agency if possible or by the destination agency prior to adoption. - Accept Dog Is My CoPilot transfer protocol (Appendix A) and advise Dog Is My CoPilot of specific state requirements for animal importation. - Use positive language when speaking about the relationship, the source community and Dog Is My CoPilot. - $\circ$ Assign a point of contact for the relationship. - Work with Dog Is My CoPilot to routinely celebrate the program via communications and media.

-\\\\\ will attest to the following:
+\. will attest to the following:

-- Our agencies is registered 501(c)(3) or is a municipal agency dealing with animal control. - All participants must be committed to abiding by all local, state and federal regulations. - Our organization is in good standing with the community we serve, the animal rescue community, and government agencies. - Our organization will work with the Destination partner to discuss individual procedures and protocols. - That the animals transported by DIMC and the crates in which they travel will become our property when they board the plane.
-At no time does DIMC take ownership of the animals or crates. - Understand that the flying schedule is weather dependent, and schedule changes may need to be made for safety reasons.
+- Have a community demand of adopters for animals being transported. - Not euthanize animals of the species being transferred for time or space. - Have a strong infrastructure to receive animals from transport. - Our organization will accept the animals without displacing other animals - Our agency is a registered 501(c)(3) or is a municipal agency dealing with animal control. - All participants must be committed to abiding by all local, state and federal regulations. - Our organization is in good standing with the community we serve, the animal rescue community, and government agencies. - Our organization has behavior, training, and medical resources available. - Our organization will work with the source shelter to discuss individual procedures and protocols. - The animals transported by DIMC and the crates in which they travel will become our property when they board the plane.
+At no time does DIMC take ownership of the animals or crates. - Understand that the flying schedule is weather dependent, and schedule changes may need to be made for safety reasons. - Our organization can accommodate a variety of breeds and sizes.

-Parties acknowledge they have read and understand the terms of this agreement.
+By signing below, the parties acknowledge they have read and understand the terms of this agreement.
 Group representative: